openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

 |       |                                                       | Wait 20 seconds while the device joins and configures itself.                           |                   |
 | 6     | `state`                                               | Check device state.                                                                     | child<br/>Done    |

-> aside positive
->
-> **Note:** Because of the self-configuring nature of Thread networks and these being Full Thread Devices, either or both FTDs may eventually become routers.
+Because of the self-configuring nature of Thread networks and these being Full Thread Devices, either or both FTDs may eventually become routers.
 You can verify the current role at any time with the `state` command.

 ### Communication Between Thread Devices